ldsouza/ldsouza.github.io/_posts/2018-01-08-getting-started-with-azure-logic-apps.md

 Click Create Logic App, Enter a name for your logic app, select and resource group and location and you should have your first logic app ready to develop.

+Search for Logic app in the Azure Marketplace

+Click Create

+You will see the logic apps designer

+Popular templates

+Create a Blank Logic App